 - STCW Crisis Management and Human Behaviour on Passenger Ships

-From those courses, the Crowd Management & Crisis Management courses require 5 year refresh while SA & DSD Certificates are for life (although some companies might require refresh training every 5 years).
+From those courses, the Crowd Management & Crisis Management courses require 5 year refresh.
+Security Awareness, Designated Duties and Ship Security Officer certificates are for life (although some companies might require refresh training every 5 years).

-Completing these courses Online with e-learning is a nice option to have as it speeds up the process of getting your STCW certificates since you do not have to wait to book a training date and also saves you time and money required to travel to a training center, book accommodation and so on.
+Completing these STCW courses Online with e-learning is a nice option to have.
+It speeds up the process of getting your STCW certificates since you do not have to wait to book a training date and also saves you time and money required to travel to a training center, book accommodation and so on.